amo-tech-ai/amoaico/docs/29-brief-wizard-audit.md

 The audit is complete.
 The AI Brief Wizard is **100% functional, secure, and correctly implemented**.
 All identified discrepancies between the prototype and the production requirements have been resolved.
 The feature now adheres to all documented best practices for both frontend architecture and secure backend AI integration.

+The "Generation Failed" error is not a bug in the application's code but is almost certainly a **server-side configuration issue**.
+The Supabase Edge Function is failing because it cannot find the `GEMINI_API_KEY` secret.
+This must be set correctly in the Supabase project's environment variables for the feature to work.

 ---

 ## **Audit Checklist: Official Docs vs. Our Implementation**